 What comes to your mind

-thing about us, suggests A. W. Tozer.
-What you
+important thing about us, suggests A. W. Tozer.
+That

 believe about Him determines your eternal destiny.

 hearts gaze in wonder at the I AM, the Self-existent

 Self, back of which no creature can think" (Knowledge

 . " Those are the most sublime words in the Bible.

 unchangeable in all His attributes.
 "The Alpha and

 the Omega, the Beginning and the End" (Rev. 21:6;